 Coping with stress is a life skill they will need, and helping them learn healthy coping mechanisms now will help them avoid mental and physical health problems as they get older.

 They will eventually experience the stress you deal with, and how you teach them to handle it will matter!
-So, remember to take care of your own mental health too!

 Like much of parenting, it starts with modeling behaviors for them.

 Encourage your child to take a nap, or if they have outgrown that, then have them take some quiet time after they have played hard or come home from school.
-Quiet time for kids is a lot like meditation for adults!

 “Feelings come and go like clouds in a windy sky.
-Conscious breathing is my anchor.” — Thich Nhat Hanh
+Conscious breathing is my anchor.” — Thich Nhat Hanh.

 Help your kids have a good frame of mind by setting limits

-Things like TV and video games are much more a part of children’s lives than they have been in past generations.
+Things like TV and video games are much more a part of children’s lives than in past generations.

-If your child is having mood swings while playing, becoming hyper-focused, or having trouble getting off the game, then they are probably playing more than they should.
+If your child is having mood swings while playing, becoming hyper-focused, or having trouble getting off the game, then they are probably paying more than they should.

-In fact, most experts recommend children spend less than 2 hours a day playing video games.
+Most experts recommend children spend less than 2 hours a day playing video games.

-If you are interested in seeing how much time you should allow your child to play on their electronic devices, check out this media plan calendar from the American Academy of Pediatrics.
+If you are interested in how much time you should allow your child to play on their electronic devices, check out this media plan calendar from the American Academy of Pediatrics.